-The young at heart, my yoga teachers including: Theresa Elliott and Kathyrn Payne of Pacific Yoga, Molly Lannon Kenny of The Samarya Center and activist yogis like Seane Corn for her voice and Off the Mat organization.
+The young at heart, my yoga teachers including: Theresa Elliott and Kathyrn Payne of Pacific Yoga, Denise Bentinez of Seattle Yoga Arts, and activist yogis like Seane Corn for her voice and Off the Mat organization.
 Children and anyone who volunteers their time to help others also inspire me.
 Our existence is about connection and service to one another.
 I strive to teach a practice that allows students to find their most loving selves both on and off the mat.

 6. What’s on my yoga playlist: